History of Morocco: Founders of the Idrisid state: Idris I and Idris II

-Even though he had spread his authority across much of northern Morocco, as far west as Tlemcen, Idris I had been completely dependent on the Awraba leadership.
+Even though he had spread his authority across much of northern Morocco, as far east as Tlemcen, Idris I had been completely dependent on the Awraba leadership.
 Idris II began his rule with the weakening of Awraba power by welcoming Arab settlers in Walili and by appointing two Arabs as his vizier and qadi.
 Thus he transformed himself from a protégé of the Awraba into their sovereign.
 The Awraba leader Ishak responded by plotting against his life with the Aghlabids of Tunisia.
 Idris reacted by having his former protector Ishak killed, and in 809 moved his seat of government from the Awraba dominated Walili to Fes, where he founded a new settlement named Al-'Aliya.
 Idris II (791–828) developed the city of Fez, established earlier by his father as a Berber market town.
 Here he welcomed two waves of Arab immigration: one in 818 from Cordoba and another in 824 from Aghlabid Tunisia, giving Fes a more Arab character than other Maghrebi cities.
 When Idris II died in 828, the Idrisid state spanned from western Algeria to the Sous in southern Morocco and had become the leading state of Morocco, ahead of the principalities of Sijilmasa, Barghawata and Nekor which remained outside their control.